alvestrand/simulcast-ssrc/draft-alvestrand-mmusic-simulcast-ssrc.md

 # Open questions

 NOTE IN DRAFT: The goal is to make this section empty.

-The SSRC-group "FID" was picked because it seemed to have the right semantic, but it's not clear what it's been used for elsewhere.
-Chrome has been using the group "SIM" without registering it; this might be a better choice.

 It's been suggested that it's better to replace the a=ssrc-group: line with new tag fields either on the a=ssrc: lines or the a=rid: lines, thus giving